Women for Human Rights: Chhahari – safe spaces

 The meaning of chhahari in Nepalese is literally 'safe space', and the initiative provides a shade of solidarity to the single women.
-Chhahari spaces are created for vulnerable single women affected by conflict and disaster, and administers various skill development courses as well as counselling, all with the objective of raising the self-confidence and independence of single women, thus enabling them to reintegrate with dignity in a society that they were once ostracized by.
+Chhahari spaces are created for vulnerable single women affected by conflict and disaster, and administer various skill development courses as well as counseling, all with the objective of raising the self-confidence and independence of single women, thus enabling them to reintegrate with dignity in a society that they were once ostracized by.
 WHR regards women as vital elements of change, both in the process of societal as well as infrastructural development.
-Due to a lack of proper provision for the protection or service opportunity for single women, thousands of women are displaced and forced to work in the informal sector.
+Due to a lack of proper provision for protection or service opportunities for single women, thousands of women are displaced and forced to work in the informal sector.
 Such circumstances have prompted WHR to develop Chhahari 'safe spaces', where women from all backgrounds and societal classes have a level ground upon which to nurture their skills and become self-sufficient.
-Chhahari also provides shelter for single women with small children and in need of temporary shelter.
+Chhahari also provides shelter for single women with small children who are in need of temporary shelter.
 Each Chhahari shelter is equipped with four basic sections, namely: Healing Centre, Resource/Administrative Sector, Community Learning Centre and Economic Opportunity Centre.
-The purpose of this to ensure proper counselling and a skill-developmental, child-friendly environment that maintains an up-to-date database on all those seeking its assistance.
+The purpose of this is to ensure proper counseling and a skill-developmental, child-friendly environment that maintains an up-to-date database on all those seeking its assistance.
 WHR has built Chhahari spaces in five developmental regions of Nepal, including shelters in the cities of Kathmandu, Kavre, Surkhet, Dhankuta, Ropla, Gorkha and others.

 Raahat

-Raahat, meaning 'relief', is purposed at the empowerment and rehabilitation of CAW (conflict-affected women) and their children, from traumatic experiences; all of which is done by provision of various services such as psycho-social counselling, legal aid, scholarships, skill development and micro-credit loan schemes.
-For its legal provision, Raahat has developed a lucid legal booklet, containing vital legal information on provisions for conflict-affected individuals.
-For its most important function, Raahat maintains effective communication between the concerned Ministries of Nepal Government and CAW, regarding important matters like compensation, pension etc. Other bodies that Raahat is in constant network with are: Gender and Transitional Justice in Nepal organized by OHCHR, ICTJ as well as the Advocacy Forum.
-Other local NGOs are also kept in the loop of activities, so as to facilitate exchange of information on justice for CAW during the transitional phase in the development of Nepal.
+Raahat, meaning 'relief', is purposed at the empowerment and rehabilitation of CAW (conflict-affected women) and their children from traumatic experiences, all of which is done through the provision of various services such as psycho-social counseling, legal aid, scholarships, skill development and micro-credit loan schemes.
+For its legal provisions, Raahat has developed a lucid legal booklet containing vital legal information on provisions for conflict-affected individuals.
+For its most important function, Raahat maintains effective communication between the concerned Ministries of the Nepal Government and CAW, regarding important matters like compensation, pensions etc. Other bodies that Raahat is in constant contact with are: Gender and Transitional Justice in Nepal organized by OHCHR, ICTJ as well as the Advocacy Forum.
+Other local NGOs are also kept in the loop of activities, so as to facilitate the exchange of information on justice for CAW during the transitional phase in the development of Nepal.